promptfoo/promptfoo/site/docs/configuration/guide.md

     }
 ```

-Trasform functions can also be specified within individual test cases.
+Transform functions can also be specified within individual test cases.

 ```yaml
 tests: